Digaro languages

 The Digaro (Digarish), Northern Mishmi (Mishmic), or Kera'a–Tawrã languages are a possible small family of possibly Sino-Tibetan languages spoken by the Mishmi people of southeastern Tibet and Arunachal Pradesh.

 The languages are Idu and Taraon (Digaro, Darang).
 Lexical similarities are restricted to certain semantic fields, so a relationship between them is doubtful.

 External relationships

-They are not related to the Southern Mishmi Midzu languages, apart from possibly being Sino-Tibetan.
+They are not related to the Southern Mishmi Miju languages, apart from possibly being Sino-Tibetan.
 However, Blench and Post (2011) suggests that they may not even be Sino-Tibetan, but rather an independent language family of their own.

 Blench (2014) classifies the Digaro languages as part of the Greater Siangic group of languages.

 Names

 Autonyms and exonyms for Digaro-speaking peoples, as well as Miju (Kaman), are given below (Jiang, et al. 2013:2-3).